 On March 11th, 2020, World Health Organisation announced COVID-19 as a global pandemic.
 Masking up, sanitising and social distancing became the need of the hour.
 The COVID-19 pandemic is not only a medical pandemic but also a psychological one.
-The pandemic has affected people physically, mentally, socially and spiritually.
+The pandemic has affected people physically, mentally, socially, and spiritually.
 The current challenges brought about by COVID-19 are unparalleled and caused fear, anxiety, stress and uncertainty to so many of us.
-Its far reaching debilitating effects have spared none ranging from children to older population.
-The children and adolescents especially have been impacted adversely by the pandemic.
+Its far-reaching debilitating effects have spared none ranging from children to the older population.
+Children and adolescents especially have been impacted adversely by the pandemic.

 A child can experience stress even when he is in the womb.
-A mother experiencing high stress during pregnancy can lead to the child developing various behaviours like inattentively, hyperactivity, temper tantrums, separation anxiety, etc after being born (Biaggi et al, 2016; Kinsella & Monk, 2009).
+A mother experiencing high stress during pregnancy can lead to the child developing various behaviors like inattentively, hyperactivity, temper tantrums, separation anxiety, etc after being born (Biaggi et al, 2016; Kinsella & Monk, 2009).
 So, during these unprecedented times, when the stakes of getting infected are high, both the emotional as well as social development of children are getting affected.

 Due to the lockdown, the schools have also shut down making the education system more virtual.
-This too has impacted children adversely as this has led to a breakdown of the routine, monotony, boredom, decrease in creative ideas and physical confinement within four walls (Jiao et al, 2020).
-Children, too have displayed a longing for playing with their friends outdoors as it was a medium of bonding for them.
+This too has impacted children adversely as this has led to a breakdown of the routine, monotony, boredom, decrease in creative ideas, and physical confinement within four walls (Jiao et al, 2020).
+Children have displayed a longing for playing with their friends outdoors as it was a medium of bonding for them.
 Due to not being able to do so they cling more to their care takers and often show behavioural disturbances (Lie, 2020; Liu et al, 2020; Zhai & Du, 2020).

-Also, due to more time spent indoors and educational system becoming virtual, the screen time of children has increased.
-This puts them at at a risk of compulsive internet usage, viewing content that is objectionable as well as getting abused (Cooper, 2020; UNICEF, 2020b).
+Also, due to more time spent indoors and the educational system becoming virtual, the screen time of children has increased.
+This puts them at risk of compulsive internet usage, viewing content that is objectionable as well as getting abused (Cooper, 2020; UNICEF, 2020b).
 In teenagers, high level of anxiety and hoarding behaviour has been observed (Lee, 2020; Oosterhoff et al, 2020).

 Though these tough times have raised innumerable problems for the children as well as their caregivers, steps can be taken to make the situation better.
 Following are some of the steps that can be taken by the parents of the children:

-- Exposure to news should be cut down and only fact based neutral news channels should be shown to children.
+- Exposure to news should be cut down and only fact-based neutral news channels should be shown to children.

 - Children can be made to meet their playmates virtually.
-Parents can also organise activities for the children which can be done virtually.
+Parents can also organize activities for the children which can be done virtually.
 However, their meetings should be carefully supervised by the parents to avoid any objectionable activity taking place.

-- Engagement in creative activities like art, music or dance should be promoted as it acts as an outlet for all the pent up energy and negative emotions.
+- Engagement in creative activities like art, music, or dance should be promoted as it acts as an outlet for all the pent-up energy and negative emotions.
 Building up new hobbies like creative art, stretching, cooking, etc should also be promoted.